outerbounds/dynamic-card-examples/basic-progressbar/README.md

 ![](../images/rtcard-clockflow.gif)

-This example shows how to create a basic progress bar that updating while a task is executing.
+This example shows how to create a basic progress bar that updates while a task is executing.

 See [Visualizing results](https://docs.metaflow.org/metaflow/visualizing-results) in Metaflow docs for more information.